CRE’s Centre for Indigenous Policy and Research is pleased to launch our second call for applications for the Indigenous Youth Policy School (IYPS).

 - Living in either Victoria (PST), Saskatoon (CST), Toronto (EST), and Ottawa (EST) for in-person spaces, or living within those time zones or on the East coast (AST/NST) for digital spaces.

 This Program Will Provide Youth With The Opportunity…

-- To develop policy recommendations in areas that matter to them and to present their solutions in-person to federal government policymakers and leaders at the end of the program
+- To develop policy recommendations in areas that matter to them and to present their solutions to policymakers and leaders

 - To co-develop and shape policies and programs with the government during and after completion of the program

 - For experiential learning within the community through participation in local events and gatherings